YeOldeDM/lets-godot-roguelike/pages/step-3-things.md

 export(bool) var blocks_movement = false
 ```
 The `export` keyword exposes this variable to the editor.
 In dummy captain speak, this means that we can set this variable in the inspector like we do all its other built-in parameters (like position, rotation, scale, and so on).
-The `(bool)` directly after it is a "hint" to the editor to treat it as a boleen switch (and not a string lineedit, or a number spinbox, or a color selector).
+The `(bool)` directly after it is a "hint" to the editor to treat it as a booleen switch, and not a string lineedit, or a number spinbox, or a color selector.

 Go to Database and select one of your nodes which uses Thing.
 You will see the param checkbox for `blocks_movement` in the inspector.
 Set Altar and Player to block movement.